timotheonbjr/typo3-pizpalue/Documentation/Introduction/Index.rst

 Preface
 =======

-This extension started as a distribution and is now a template serving as a base foundation for new websites.
-The former distribution part became to be a new distribution called `pizpalue_distribution` and can be downloaded from `the TYPO3 extension repository <https://extensions.typo3.org/extension/pizpalue_distribution>`__.
+This extension began as a distribution and is now a template serving as a base foundation for new websites.
+As a distribution, it became a new one called `pizpalue_distribution` and can be downloaded from `the TYPO3 extension repository <https://extensions.typo3.org/extension/pizpalue_distribution>`__.

-What does it do?
+What it does
 ================

 The extension builds upon the extension `bootstrap_package from Benjamin Kott <https://extensions.typo3.org/extension/bootstrap_package>`__ and serves as a base template for the creation of websites or `distributions <https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/ExtensionArchitecture/CreateNewDistribution/Index.html>`__ using the `bootstrap framework <https://getbootstrap.com/>`__.
-As an example the distribution `pizpalue_distribution <https://extensions.typo3.org/extension/pizpalue_distribution>`__ uses this extension.
+The distribution `pizpalue_distribution <https://extensions.typo3.org/extension/pizpalue_distribution>`__ uses this extension.
 A demo site can be visited `here <http://pizpalue.buechler.pro/das-plus/>`__.

-The extension extends and configures TYPO3 and selected extensions to provide better structured and attracting content while maintaining or improving speed and seo performance.
+This extension extends and configures TYPO3 and other selected extensions to provide better structured and attractive content while maintaining or improving speed and seo performance.

 It provides the following main features: